i22-digitalagentur/worker-tools/README.md

 ## Module 'Recorder'

-Provides some methods to manage a log and the `information` field of the model.
-The main methods are `add_info`, `add_log`, and `record` (which both logs and appends the message to the information field).
+Provides some methods to manage a log and the `notes` field of the model.
+The main methods are `add_info`, `add_log`, and `record` (which both logs and appends the message to the notes field).
 See all methods in [recorder](/lib/worker_tools/recorder.rb)

-This module has a _recoder_ wrapper that will register the exception details into the log and information field in case of error:
+This module has a _recoder_ wrapper that will register the exception details into the log and notes field in case of error:

 ```ruby
 class MyImporter